Use the Knowledge Base AI to help improve your Cloud Posture

 []

-If the describe-instances command output returns an empty array (i.e. []), as shown in the example above, the selected Elastic IP address is not currently associated with an Amazon EC2 instance or Elastic Network Interface (ENI), therefore the EIP can be reviewed and released.
+If the describe-instances command output returns an empty array (i.e., []), as shown in the example above, the selected IP address is not associated with an Amazon EC2 instance or Elastic Network Interface (ENI).
+As a result, the IP address can be reviewed and released.

-05 Repeat steps no. 3 and 4 for each Elastic IP provisioned in the selected AWS cloud region.
+05 Repeat steps no. 3 and 4 for each IP address provisioned in the selected AWS cloud region.

 Remediation / Resolution

-To release (remove) any unassociated Elastic IP (EIP) address from your AWS cloud account, perform the following operations:
+To release (remove) any unassociated Elastic IP and Carrier IP addresses from your AWS cloud account, perform the following operations:

 (!)
-IMPORTANT: Once released, you can't reuse the Elastic IP again so make sure to update any DNS records that communicate with the selected EIP before removing it.
+IMPORTANT: Once released, you can't reuse the IP address again so make sure to update any DNS records that communicate with the selected IP before removing it.

 Using AWS Console